-The lap table design, Figure 10, was analyzed using oak plywood and ABS plastic.
+The box portion of the Lap organizer design, Figure 10, was analyzed using oak plywood and ABS plastic to determine which material would better satisfy the engineering requirements.
 This analysis included a weight, cost, and stress analysis of both materials, see Appendix.
 Oak wood had the lowest weight, cost, and stress on the bottom surface.
-This result resulted in our team choosing to use a wood material over plastic.
-The dimensions used are $(6 \times 16 \times 6)$ in, this changed slightly from the analysis as the length and width were changed to better suit the user.
+The result of this analysis was the deciding factor to use wood for the box over plastic.
+The dimensions used are (6 x 16 x 6) in, this changed slightly from the analysis as the length and width were changed to better suit the user.
 A thickness of 0.5 in was used in the solidworks and analysis.
 The engineering drawings can be found in the appendix as well as the bill of materials for the solidworks design.
-The design will have an inside volume of 0.25ft^3 and a weight of 5lbs, which leaves the storage space smaller than anticipated.
+The design will have an inside volume of 0.25ft and a weight of 5lbs, which leaves the storage space smaller than anticipated.